 On successful completion of the course students will be able to:

-1. Be able to competently administer a cognitive test such as the Wechlser Intelligence Scale for Adults.
+1. competently administer a cognitive test such as the Wechsler Adult Intelligence Scale

 Topics to be covered include:

 1. Overview of functional neuroanatomy and cognitive models of sensory processes, perception, attention, executive function, verbal/language functions, memory and learning, motor function (praxis/construction) in the child and adult